aHochstein/auth0-self-service-connection-sample/README.md

 This is build upon this sample app [Express Quickstart](https://auth0.com/docs/quickstart/webapp/express).

-To run this sample you need a M2M Application with the `create:connections` scope against the Auth0 Management API.
+To run this sample you need a M2M Application with the `create:connections` and `delete:connections` scope against the Auth0 Management API.

 ## Running This Sample Locally